How can wolves and humans coexist in Europe after decades apart?

-Wolves have made an impressive comeback in Europe in recent decades, but their presence has ignited a fierce debate and threatens to widen rural vs urban divides.
+Wolves have made an impressive comeback in Europe in recent decades, but their presence has angered some farmers and led to a hostile backlash.

 Usually, the return of a famous creature once driven to the brink of extinction would be a universal cause for celebration.